GregRos/parjs/README.md

 ### Examples of parsers:

-1. `Parjs.string(str)` defines a parser that parses the string `str` and returns it.
+1. `Parjs.string(str)` creates a parser that parses the string `str` and returns it.
-2. `Parjs.int(options)` defines a parser that parses an integer with `options` being an object containing options.
+2. `Parjs.int(options)` creates a parser that parses an integer with `options` being an object containing options.

 ### Static combinators:
-1. `Parjs.any(p1, p2, ...)` Returns a parser that attempts to parse using `p1, p2, ...` until it succeeds.
+1. `Parjs.any(p1, p2, ...)` Returns a parser that attempts to parse using `p1, p2, ...` until it succeeds, and then returns the result that was parsed.
 2. `Parjs.seq(p1, p2, ...)` Returns a parser that applies `p1, p2, ...` in sequence.

 Static combinators are generally used when there isn't a single parser that can be considered *this* parser on which the combinator is principally applied.